 We are also planning to generate enough funds each year, not only to meet out the yearly outlay but also to substantially add to the SEAF corpus fund.

-In brief, data for the last 6 sessions, along with projection for next session, would be as below –
+In brief, data for the previous sessions is displayed as below –

 |Session||Number of Students Getting Help|